Code-Institute-Submissions/KikiBaaijens-generationsofrocksociety/readme.md

 The website was tested on Firefox, Chrome and IE. Also, all screen sizes were tried with Chrome DevTools.

+See Note below Deployment for the issue regarding video and music.

 ## Deployment
 I deployed the project using Git Hub Pages.
 The link: https://kikibaaijens.github.io/generationsofrocksociety/music.html.

+Note: after the first submit, I found that the file paths for the video and music were wrong - due to some delay in the Git Hub push, I tested the wrong version.
+Next time I will ofcourse check with DevTools and not just test it.
+Also, version control would be a good idea, that way I can look at the number to see if I'm working in the right version.

 ## Credits